 i) was $20,000 a lot or a little for a one-night stint of corporate espionage?
 Alejandro had bit right away so perhaps he was underselling his services.
 Or, Company X was desperate;

-ii) 200 people at the party and the Thin Man knew not a one of them.
-He’d have to research, chose a few likely targets.
-Two weeks of carousing and there wasn’t a lot of research energy to spare.
-He’d need to make minimal and efficient moves;
+ii) 200 people at the party and the thin man knows not a one of them.
+He’ll have to research, chose a few likely targets, although after five weeks of carousing there wasn’t a lot of research energy left around.
+He’ll need to make minimal and efficient moves;

-iii) he had no bank account.
-His severance had been paid in cash and he did not intend to stay in Singapore forever, however appealing the locale.
-He’d need to get legal sooner rather than later.
-The very thought fatigued him, so he grabbed the Handy phone the hotel provided and headed to the bar.
+iii) he has no bank account.
+His severance was paid in cash and he does not intend to stay in Singapore forever, however appealing the locale.
+He’ll need to get legal sooner rather than later.

 Manhattans, they taste like mouthwash.